chtoucas/Calendrie/README.md

 These calendars support dates in the range from 1 to 9999 of years.
 - Armenian calendar (*)
-- Civil calendar, sams as the Gregorian calendar above with a different range of supported years
+- Civil calendar, same as the Gregorian calendar above but with a different range of supported years
 - Coptic calendar (*)
 - Egyptian calendar (*)